-This week we talk Snapchat’s search, Uber news, life-saving jewels, Olympic bodies and tips for increasing employee morale.
+This week we talk Snapchat search, Uber news, life-saving jewelry, Olympic bodies and tips for increasing employee morale.

 You may have heard about Snapchat’s recent acquisition of search app Vurb – a smart move for Snapchat, as search was never its strong suit.
 From a product perspective, Vurb’s deep-linking and search capabilities could help Snapchat users better navigate the Discover feature.
 It could also enhance messaging by allowing users to link to songs or videos within the app.
 The possibilities for improving the user experience are big.

 Say goodbye to Uber drivers, and say hello to “Otto”, a Silicon Valley Startup recently bought by Uber that’s designing self-driving trucks.
-Pittsburg will be the first city to experience Uber’s pilot program, allowing customers to book autonomous vehicles for a free ride.
+Pittsburg will be the first city to experience Uber’s pilot program.
+These customer can book autonomous vehicles for a free ride.
 This is big news because it marks the first time a major tech company will allow just about anyone to ride in fully autonomous cars on public roadways.
 Does this mean Uber is winning the driverless car race?

 What if jewelry could save your life?
-Harvard business school students, Quinn Fitzgerald and Sara de Zarraga, came up with an idea for a piece of jewelry to be able to sound an alarm, send out GPS location to pre-set emergency contacts, and start an audio recording if a victim is experiencing sexual assault.
+Harvard business school students, Quinn Fitzgerald and Sara de Zarraga, came up with an idea for a piece of jewelry.
+It’ll be able to sound an alarm send out GPS location to pre-set emergency contacts, and start an audio recording.
+This is useful if a victim is experiencing sexual assault.
 The startup is called Flare Jewelry, and the designs show just how women can be safe without compromising style.

 Speaking about designing for a social purpose…the work of graphic designer and illustrator Wendy Fox embodies just that.
 Her illustrations of every female gold medal winning athlete at the Rio Olympics serve as a reaction to the low sports coverage of female athletes (note: in 2014, ESPN’s SportsCenter devoted a whopping 2% of its airtime to women’s sports), as well as the athletic potential of women of all shapes and sizes.
 If you like what you see, you can back her project on Kickstarter.